senalw/ratestask/README.md

 - [Notes](#Notes)<br/>

 ## Overview
-This is a simple REST API that provides the capability to show the average price for each day for a given origin to destination of freight.
+This is a simple REST API that provides the capability to show the average price for each day for a given origin to destination of freights.
 The following user stories are covered by the app:

 * As a user, I want to query the average price of freights for a given origin and destination.